Quicksilver poster

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Jack actively chooses to become a bike messenger, buying a bike and gear, and committing to this new world despite his parents' concerns., moving from reaction to action.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
-Here, Hector is brutally beaten by Gypsy's thugs and ends up in the hospital, a direct consequence of the violence and danger Jack failed to prevent., illustrates the protagonist at their lowest point.
+Here, Hector is brutally beaten by Gypsy's thugs and ends up in the hospital, a direct consequence of the violence and danger Jack failed to prevent., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Jack decides to use his trading skills for good, organizing the messengers to help Hector and confront the loan sharks, synthesizing both worlds., demonstrating the transformation achieved throughout the journey.